 Finally, the Armada has a skid plate located up front to offer radiator protection during approach angles.
 Starting prices of the Armada are around $46,000, which is almost half the price of the Lexus LX, Land Cruiser, and Range Rover.

 Here it is; the Land Cruiser cousin I was telling you about earlier!
 It also comes with low range, the Kinetic Dynamic Suspension System (KDSS), Multi-Terrain Select plus a ground clearance of 8.9-inches which isn’t too shabby.
 It also has a 27-degree approach angle and a 23-degree departure angle.

 But again, we are talking complete luxury with this model.
 You can expect a starting price around $85,000 just to get into the base model of this Lexus.
 Obviously, it is geared more toward every day driving over off-road adventure, but it’s nice to know you have the option.

 Want More Top Rated SUVs?

 Well, there you have it!
 Our top 10 top rated SUVs for off-roading.
-If you need a little inspiration to get your adventure started, check out these 10 stunts performed by 4x4s.
 Be safe and enjoy!